 Ultimately, focusing on deployment frequency empowers mobile engineering teams to make data-driven decisions, improve organizational performance, and enhance customer satisfaction.
 With the right tools and processes in place, teams can overcome the unique challenges of mobile app development and achieve meaningful improvements in their software delivery process.

 Change lead time is a pivotal DORA metric that directly impacts software delivery performance in mobile app development.
 For mobile teams, lead time measures how quickly a code change—such as a bug fix or new feature—moves from commit to production release.
-Shortening this lead time is essential for maintaining a competitive edge, responding to user feedback, and delivering new features efficiently.
+Shortening this lead time is essential for maintaining a competitive edge, responding to user feedback, and delivering new features efficiently, especially when teams follow a structured DORA DevOps metrics framework.

 To optimize change lead time, mobile teams should invest in robust automated testing and continuous integration (CI) pipelines.
 Automated testing accelerates the feedback loop, allowing teams to catch and resolve issues early in the development process.
 By integrating CI, every code commit is automatically built, tested, and validated, reducing manual intervention and minimizing delays.